barrysteyn/node-scrypt/Readme.md

 The above functions are defaulted to behave exactly like the previous version.

 ##API
+#####A Note On Error Handling
+All synchronous functionality should be wrapped in a `try ... catch` as exceptions are thrown in case of error.
+For asynchronous functionality, error are returned as the first argument to the callback function if such an error exists.
+An error is an object with both an error code and a message describing the error.

 #####Scrypt Parameter Object
 The scrypt parameter object is a JSON object that must have values for properties **N**, **r** and **p**.
 For example, it could look like this: